 Our children have always shared bedrooms, with two to four siblings occupying a single room.
 This does more than economize space.
 It also teaches valuable life skills about getting along with others and working together toward a common goal — like straightening their room.

-When I tell my children to clean their rooms, it helps when I clearly define what I mean by “clean.”
-But want to know what really motivates them to get the job done?
-When they know that I’ll be checking up on their progress with more than a cursory glance.
+When kids tackle the job of cleaning their bedroom, it helps when I clearly define what I mean by “clean.”
+But want to know what really motivates them to get the job done properly?
+When they know I’ll be checking up on their progress with more than a cursory glance.

-To do that, I fill out a handy little chart.
-For years, I’ve used this plain-jane version, but recently I decided to give it a facelift and offer the girls‘ and boys‘ versions you see above (click on either image to download its free printable PDF).
+For years, I used this plain-jane version.
+But I recently decided to give it a facelift and offer the girls‘ and boys‘ versions you see above.
+Just click on either image to download its free printable PDF.

 The room inspection checklist really serves two purposes:

 - It helps my kids, because they know exactly what I want from them.

 - It helps me, too, by allowing me to recognize and reward a job that is done “well enough,” instead of zeroing in on the pair of dirty socks stuffed under the bed or a nightstand drawer that is overfull.

 If a child scores at least 85% on inspection, his room passes.
 If not, he must pay a nominal fine (just a dollar or two) and keep working until it does pass.
 Kids whose rooms pass with flying colors get a small reward.

 Best of all, when I’m consistent about inspecting at least once a week, including surprise “pop inspections,” the rooms seldom get into such a state of disarray that they can’t be tidied in a matter of minutes.